nejjarounissrine95-prog/Airbnb-Clone-Project/README.md

 5. **Celery:** For handling asynchronous tasks such as sending notifications or processing payments.
 6. **Redis:** Used for caching and session management.
 7. **Docker:** Containerization tool for consistent development and deployment environments.
 8. **CI/CD Pipelines:** Automated pipelines for testing and deploying code changes.
+## Team Roles
+-  **Backend Developer:** Responsible for implementing API endpoints, database schemas, and business logic.
+-  **Database Administrator:** Manages database design, indexing, and optimizations.
+-  **DevOps Engineer:** Handles deployment, monitoring, and scaling of the backend services.
+-  **QA Engineer:** Ensures the backend functionalities are thoroughly tested and meet quality standards.